mrRay/VVMetalKit/README.md

 - `AAPLMathUtilties.h` is provided by Apple, and contains a bunch of handy general-purpose math functions suited for using matrices to manipulate geometry.
 - `CIImageAdditions.h` is a `CIImage` class addition that adds a strong ref to `CIImage` instances that retains a `VVMTLTextureImage-protocol` for the lifetime of the `CIImage`.
 - `SwizzleMTLScene` is a class that uses Metal compute to do pixel format conversion on the GPU.

+### Documentation:

+Documentation is provided in Apple's "DocC" format- it's also documented heavily with traditional inline comments.

+### Licensing

+This is all BSD licensed, you can do whatever you want with it and feel good about yourself!
+If you have any ideas for improvements (or you find any bugs or problems), please open an issue and let me know.